codeigniter4/queue/docs/commands.md

 It will work the same as the previous command but will first consume jobs from the `emails` queue that were added with the `low` priority.

+    php spark queue:work email -config Acme\\Config\\Queue

+This is how we would use an alternative config file.
+However, usually, you will not need to specify it.
+It's recommended to use only a single config file across your application, **but** if you are building a modular system, you can use [Registrars](https://codeigniter.com/user_guide/general/configuration.html#registrars) to update the queue config file from within your module.

 ### queue:stop

 Allows you to stop a specific queue in a safe way.
 It does this as soon as the job that is running in the queue is completed.